allenai/Lila/README.md

 A unified benchmark for math reasoning.

-The `lila` directory contains the data for the Lila benchmark.
-The `original` directory contains the data used in the paper.
+The `original` directory contains the data used in the Lila paper.
-This data is lower quality, but we include it for reproducibility.
+We include it for reproducibility.
+The `lila` directory contains the data for the official Lila benchmark, which has undergone quality improvements since the paper.

+You will need [git-lfs](https://git-lfs.github.com/) to clone these, or you can download them manually (e.g., `lila.zip > download`).

-Please contact matthewf@allenai.org for questions
+Please contact matthewf@allenai.org with questions.

 ```
 ├── README.md